 Fellowship to consider two proposed SOPs

-At the 2007 Annual Meeting, two proposed SOPs (on Advertising by Orthopaedic Surgeons and on Orthopaedist-Industry Conflicts of Interest) will be considered by the Bylaws Committee in its role as the SOPs Oversight Committee.
+At today’s Bylaws Committee Open Hearing (which will begin shortly after the Resolutions Committee Open Hearing concludes in room 8 of the San Diego Convention Center), two proposed SOPs (on Advertising by Orthopaedic Surgeons and on Orthopaedist-Industry Conflicts of Interest) will be considered by the Bylaws Committee in its role as the SOPs Oversight Committee.
 These SOPs have been reviewed by the Ethics Committee, the Committee on Professionalism, the Board of Councilors, the Board of Specialty Societies (BOS/COMSS) and the AAOS Board of Directors.

 A vote on the proposed SOPs will be conducted after the 2007 Annual Meeting.
 To be adopted by the fellowship, SOPs require a vote of at least 20 percent of the active, inactive and emeritus fellows, and an affirmative vote of two-thirds of those fellows casting ballots.